Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Preliminary

 Of course, this can also be proved by pure PDE methods through comparison principle. \end{rmk}

-\begin{rmk} Although the game is formulated in a deterministic way, it has some intrinsic stochastic features due to different scales $\tau$ and $\tau^2$, which makes the game trajectory practically hard to analyze.
-Adding the positive part (equivalently, allowing player I to choose $\eta_n=0$) makes the game more deterministic.
-As it was mentioned in \cite{KS2}, one of the two main questions about the game is whether it can be used to prove new results about PDE, which requires to find the right structure of PDE to work with.
-The curvature G-equation with integrable ambient fluids flows turns out to be a good candidate.
-The game formulation does allow us to make the best use of the underlying structure that is not naturally accessible by the relatively rough PDE approaches. \end{rmk}
+\begin{rmk} Although the game is formulated in a deterministic way, it has some intrinsic stochastic features due to the different scales $\tau$ and $\tau^2$ so that the game trajectory is practically hard to analyze.
+Having the positive part (equivalently, allowing player I to choose $\eta_n=0$) renders the game more deterministic.
+As mentioned in \cite{KS2}, one of the two main questions about the game is whether it can be used to prove new results about PDE, which requires finding the right structure of PDE to work with.
+The curvature G-equation with integrable ambient fluid flows turns out to be a good candidate.
+The game formulation does allow us to make the best use of the underlying structure that is not naturally accessible by the relatively rough PDE approaches.
+See \cite{Liu2013} and \cite{HL} for other works related to applications of the game. \end{rmk}